 Great Northern Theatre

 The Great Northern Theatre opened on March 24, 1966 with Henry Fonda in “Battle of the Bulge” presented in Cinerama.
 The theatre was in the Great Northern Plaza in North Olmsted.
 It was originally a single screen theatre.
-The screen was a curved 90-foot Cinemascope type.
+The screen was a curved 90-foot CinemaScope type.
 After National Theatre Corporation took over the Great Northern from RKO Stanley Warner, the original auditorium was twinned on June 15, 1977.
-It was subsequently quadded, and later on, three additional screens were added behind the original auditorium, which included the Cleveland area’s first THX sound system.
+It was subsequently converted into a 4-screen theatre, and on December 20, 1985 a screen with THX sound was installed, the first in the Cleveland-Akron market.
+Later, on April 5, 1986, 2 more screens were added behind the original auditorium.

 Contributed by Toby Radloff